-The California Air Pollution Control Officers Association is a non-profit association of the Air Pollution Control Officers from all 35 local air quality agencies throughout California.
-CAPCOA was formed in 1975 to promote clean air and to provide a forum for sharing of knowledge, experience, and information among the air quality regulatory agencies across the State and the Nation.
-The Association promotes unity and efficiency, and strives to encourage consistency in methods and practices of air pollution control.
-It is an organization of air quality professionals — leaders in their field.
+The California Air Pollution Control Officers Association (CAPCOA) is a non-profit association of the Air Pollution Control Officers from all 35 local air quality agencies throughout California.
+CAPCOA was formed over 50 years ago in 1975 to promote and advocate for clean air and to provide a forum for sharing of knowledge, experience, and information among the air quality regulatory agencies across the State and the Nation.
+The Association advocates for healthy air quality by promoting unity and efficiency, and strives to encourage consistency in methods and practices of air pollution control.
+It is an organization of the Executive Officers across the state who lead the tireless quest of healthy air quality for all.

 What CAPCOA Does

-TRAINING – CAPCOA sponsors numerous training opportunities throughout the year in order to provide local district staff and industry with the latest information on air pollution control techniques.
+TRAINING – CAPCOA sponsors numerous training opportunities throughout the year in order to provide local district staff, state and federal government staff, industry, tribal governments, and the public with the latest information on air pollution control techniques.

-INFORMATION – Through its website, social media presence, and its Public Outreach Committee, provides a wealth of material to the general public.
+INFORMATION – Through its website, social media presence, its Public Outreach Committee, and attending in person events, provides a wealth of material to the general public.
 The Association actively promotes public health.

 COORDINATION – CAPCOA meets regularly with federal and state air quality officials to develop statewide rules and policies to ensure consistent application of air pollution laws and regulations.
 Close coordination is also maintained with the regulated community, environmental advocacy groups, and the communities that the air districts serve.

-LEGISLATION – CAPCOA actively participates in the development and implementation of air quality bills that speed progress toward healthful air quality, reduce costs, and streamline air quality laws.
+LEGISLATIVE ADVOCACY – CAPCOA actively participates in the development and implementation of air quality bills that speed progress toward healthful air quality, reduce costs, and streamlines air quality laws.

 Local Air Districts